csusbdt/cse/programs/master-application/index.md

 To apply to the master's degree program of the School of Computer Science and Engineering at California State University San Bernardino, do the following 3 things.

-* Have your GRE scores sent to the School of Computer Science and Engineering.
+* Have your GRE scores sent to the School of Computer Science and Engineering. _A total GRE General Exam Score of at least 300 for the Verbal and Quantitative Reasoning sections AND at least in the 70% percentile rank in the Quantitative Reasoning section of the GRE General Exam is required._
 * Have three letters of recommendation sent to the School of Computer Science and Engineering.
     * [Letter of recommendation in MS-WORD][recommendation-doc]
     * [Letter of recommendation in PDF][recommendation-pdf]